SAP Articles

 6. Define What Success Looks Like

-• Set clear success criteria from the start.
+Set clear success criteria during planning

 7. Don’t Skip Sign-Off